 Best Camping on Oregon’s Central Coast

 - South Beach State Park: Just south of Newport, this large campground has easy access to the beach.
-Lucky folks who sign up early and pay a few bucks extra can join a guided paddle trip up the nearby Beaver Creek estuary.
+It’s a great base camp for a guided paddle trip up the nearby Beaver Creek estuary.

 - Carl G. Washburne State Park: On the central coast between Florence and Yachats, camp on the inland side of the highway in a thicket of huge salal bushes.
 Pile your gear into a wheelbarrow (provided) and trundle it to one of the great walk-in campsites, then hike along the Hobbit Trail.
 There are also plenty of standard spots for car and RV camping.